 In 2016, the Denver Outlaws won another championship.

-On May 8, 2017, Denver had one of the top 10 costliest hailstorms in U.S. history.
+Denver had one of the top 10 costliest hailstorms in U.S. history on May 8, 2017.

-In 2017, Denver International Airport was rated by Skytrax as the 28th-best airport in the world.
+In 2017, Denver International Airport was rated by Skytrax as the 28th-best airport in the world and the second-best in the United States.
+Skytrax also named DIA as the second-best regional airport in North America for 2017, and the fourth-best regional airport in the world.

-In 2017, the Ski Train returned to service under Amtrak as the "Winter Park Express".
+In 2017, the Ski Train returned to service under Amtrak with the name "Winter Park Express".

-In 2018, electric scooter services like LimeBike and Bird appeared in Denver, leading to the creation of an official program with regulations.
-Jump e-bikes and Lyft scooters followed.
+In 2018, electric scooter services began operating in Denver with LimeBike and Bird scooters appearing in May, followed by Jump e-bikes in August and Lyft scooters in September.

 In 2018, the Denver Outlaws won another championship.

-On April 26, 2019, the G Line to Arvada opened as part of the FasTracks project.
+On April 26, 2019, the G Line to the suburb of Arvada (originally planned to open in the Fall of 2016) finally opened.

-In July 2019, Mayor Hancock announced that Denver would not assist U.S. Immigration and Customs Enforcement agents with immigration raids.
+In July 2019, Mayor Hancock said that Denver will not assist U.S. Immigration and Customs Enforcement agents with immigration raids.

 A 2019 analysis showed the average temperature at Denver International Airport, 50.2 °F (10 °C), was significantly cooler than downtown, 53.0 °F (12 °C).